-- A Singapore private limited company has to follow strict rules and regulations stipulated in the Singapore Companies Act.
+- A Singapore private limited company that has finished the process to incorporate company in Singapore has to follow strict rules and regulations stipulated in the Singapore Companies Act.

 - Due to obliging to the requirements under Singapore Companies Act, the newly incorporated private limited company would have to incur higher operation costs.

 - During the process to register private limited company Singapore, the registration and setting-up cost with a Singapore company registration services such as WLP Group will be higher.